Learn what being a member does for you

 Common areas that beginners should assess include their ability to build rapport and asking the right questions.
 Generally, you start as an unconsciously incompetent salesperson.
 Here, you might not know what you have to do as a salesperson.
 As you settle into your job, you become consciously incompetent, where you know what you initially didn’t know and willing to learn how to become a successful salesperson.

 From this stage, you move into a consciously competent salesperson, where you have the required successful traits, and you know how to be successful as a salesperson.
 To make this process seamless, you should assess your skills and create a personal development plan as a beginner salesperson.
-This is as simple as documenting two or three skills that you should improve per month.
+This is as simple as documenting two or three skills or habits that you should improve per month and find accountability through a partner or community like the National Association of Sales Professionals.

 Any successful salesperson should always be present when discussing with their prospects, not thinking of another deal, scrolling through social media feed, or sharing funny memes with other team members.
 They should be actively engaged with the buyer to breed deeper and meaningful conversations.